nadbordrozd/flagpole/README.md

 7     0       3.90000           A          1             0
 ```

 This default imputer uses XGBoost regressors and classifiers under the hood that are trained to fill in one column at a time.
 It should be sufficient in most applications.
-It is possible to replace Random Forests with any other sklearn-compatible algorithm - for example SVM - like this:
+It is possible to replace XGBoost with any other sklearn-compatible algorithm - for example SVM - like this:

 ```python
 from dstk.imputation import MLImputer, MasterExploder, StringFeatureEncoder